-By subspecialty, 21(39.6%) of studies focused on colonoscopy, 13(24.5%) on liver disease, 7(13.2%) focused on inflammatory bowel disease (IBD), 4(7.5%) focused on gastroscopy 4(7.5%) focused on pancreatic pathology, 2(3.8%) focused on gastroscopy, one (1.9%) focused on endoscopic retrograde cholangiopancreatography (ERCP) and one (1.9%) focused on optimisation of sedation in endoscopic practice more generally.
+Specifically, 21 (39.6%) of the studies focused on colonoscopy, 13 (24.5%) on liver disease, 7 (13.2%) focused on inflammatory bowel disease (IBD), 4 (7.5%) focused on gastroscopy, 4 (7.5%) focused on pancreatic pathology, 2 (3.8%) focused on gastrointestinal bleeding, one (1.9%) focused on endoscopic retrograde cholangio-pancreatography (ERCP) and one (1.9%) focused on the optimisation of sedation in endoscopic practice more generally.
 Figure 3 presents a summary of the primary clinical areas of application.

-As anticipated, Classification tasks account for 32(59.2%) studies, given that prediction and automation typically depend upon accurate classification.
-19(59.4%) of these studies focus specifically on disease case identification.
-A broader array of clinical tasks exists presently within colonoscopy studies.
-Complete results of all included studies are provided in Supplement H.
+As anticipated, classification tasks accounted for 32 (59.2%) studies, given that prediction and automation typically depend upon accurate classification.
+Nineteen

+(59.4%) of these studies focused on disease case identification.
+A broader array of clinical tasks presently exists within colonoscopy studies.
+The complete results of all the included studies are provided in Supplementary Material 8.